 Our Designer Maker course will help you to develop all the skills you need to establish yourself as a craft practitioner.
-You'll be able to study the course over 6 years, benefiting from the strong emphasis on design practice and making, giving you a solid understanding of materiality and function.
+You'll be able to study the course over 3 years full time or 6 years part time, benefiting from the strong emphasis on design practice and making, giving you a solid understanding of materiality and function.
 You will develop your creative thinking and experiment with a range of materials to produce installations, prototype product design, and retail ready pieces.
-Use our fantastic facilities to learn technical skills in ceramics, stained glass, kiln-formed glass, metals, and textiles.
+Use our fantastic facilities to learn technical skills in ceramics, stained glass, kiln-formed glass, metals, and textiles and print.

 Hastings (Station Plaza)